The Idol of the North: Plot

-As described in a film magazine, while Colette Brissac (Dalton) is inside a saloon in a northwestern gold camp begging for assistance her mother and father, who is a fugitive from the law, die outside the dance hall.
+As described in a film magazine, while Colette Brissac is inside a saloon in a northwestern gold camp begging for assistance her mother and father, who is a fugitive from the law, die outside the dance hall.
 She becomes an entertainer in the saloon and develops a cynical contempt for the men of the place, but soon becomes one of the big attractions of this crude stage.
-The men become angered at her attitude towards them and compel her to marry drunken stranger Martin Bates (August), a young engineer who has been spurned by a girl in New York.
+The men become angered at her attitude towards them and compel her to marry drunken stranger Martin Bates, a young engineer who has been spurned by a girl in New York.
 The two are thrown into a cabin and held virtually as prisoners.
 She has pity on his condition and remains as his wife.
 Martin regains his self-respect, strikes gold, and just as they are set to leave the camp the eastern girl appears seeking her former lover.
 Her husband, a Wall Street broker, follows her, bring the four into conflict, but there is a happy ending for the dance hall entertainer and her engineer husband.